14 business travel tips | Booking.com for Business

 • Attach copies of receipts

-• Don’t expense personal expenses
+• Don’t submit personal expenses

-14. Stay in touch
+18. Stay in touch

 Have you met new clients, coworkers or potential partners during your trip?
 Just because your business trip has come to an end doesn’t mean the work for you and your company stops there.